 The project was founded by Andrew Shotland, who has been working in marketing since 1994.

-The articles appear in the blog approximately once a month, but the website is interesting not only for its profound research in SEO but also for the list of useful SEO tools it suggests and a SEO guide for beginners.
+The articles appear in the blog approximately once a month.
+Still, the website is interesting for its profound research in SEO and the list of useful SEO tools it suggests, and an SEO guide for beginners.
 Due to a comparatively low posting frequency, we recommend checking the website for updates from time to time.

-This cool website is an inspirational success story of Alex Turnbull.
-While managing his small business he realized the ineffectiveness of regular email in business operations and came up with Groove as a better solution.
+This cool website and a marketing webpageis is an inspirational success story of Alex Turnbull.
+While managing his small business, he realized the ineffectiveness of regular email in business operations and came up with Groove as a better solution.

-This project was founded by Benji Hyam and Devesh Khanal.
+Benji Hyam and Devesh Khanal founded this project.
 The title itself reveals what the company is all about: creating content, generating traffic, and maximizing the conversion rates.

-This is one of the most interesting website dedicated to content marketing.
+This is one of the most interesting websites dedicated to content marketing.
 Founded in 2011 by Joe Pulizzi, this website publishes new materials every day without compromising the quality of the research.

 There is a great variety of free materials on how to make content attract new clients.
 The authors also post research articles throwing light onto the current trends in various areas, conduct webinars, and even publish their own magazine for CCOs (Chief Content Officers).

 The website has been online since 2008, and it is all about content marketing.
-The project was founded by Shafkat Islam and Charles Hough.
+Shafkat Islam and Charles Hough founded the project.

 Newscred.com can be viewed as some sort of an educational project.
 The theoretical aspects of content marketing are described here along with practical cases and promotion strategies.
 Materials are published often – the blog posts appear every 1-2 days.